anshchokshi/HealthyMomAndChild/deliverable-1/planning.md

   - who are curious about how to best keep their child healthy, or
   - who would like to know about normal child development and milestones

-The application may accommodate for the other user groups:
+The application may accommodate for other lesser-targeted user groups.

-- Partners of one of the main target users
-  - who want to acquire the above-mentioned knowledge for their partners
+This includes partners of one of the main target users who want to acquire the above-mentioned knowledge for their partners.
-- Family physicians and medical students
-  - who are not as familiar with the knowledge domain of perinatal women
+It also includes family physicians and medical students who are not as familiar with the knowledge domain of perinatal women.

 **Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?**